cfpb/design-system/docs/pages/manual-accessibility-audit.md

 layout: variation
 section: guidelines
-description: This page contains web accessibility testing tools developed by the Design & Development team at the CFPB to check for our desired conformance to federal regulations around accessibility.
-The tools will help you check both that we're meeting the law and that we’re providing an inclusive web experience for all our users.
+description: This page contains web accessibility testing tools developed by the Design & Development team at the CFPB.
+They help us check for our desired level of conformance to federal regulations around accessibility.
+More plainly speaking, they help ensure we provide an inclusive web experience for all of our users.
 variation_groups:
   - variations:
       - variation_is_deprecated: false